millionsnake/millionsnake/README.md

 - Explore advanced bot functionality and user interaction design
 - Build a tool that can potentially serve a broader user base

-### Home Automation System (IoT)
-An Internet of Things (IoT) home automation project utilizing ESP32 microcontrollers, the MQTT protocol, and C++ programming.
-An accompanying dashboard application for desktop may be developed using Rust and Tauri.
-Through this project, I aim to:
-- Develop expertise in embedded systems and IoT technology
-- Gain practical experience with low-level programming and hardware interaction
-- Create an automation framework that can be incrementally expanded and customized, so as to enable other future projects with larger scopes

 ## 🧠 Intellectual Pursuits and Perspectives

 While technology forms the core of my professional interests, my curiosity extends into several diverse fields:

 - **Neuropsychology**: I am intrigued by the mechanisms of human cognition, and the interactions between neurobiology and psychological processes.

-- **Economic Philosophy**: My interest in economics transcends financial analysis, focusing instead on the philosophical underpinnings of economic systems, human decision-making, and the interactions between individual choice and broader societal structures.
+- **Economic Philosophy**: My interest in economics is not restricted to financial analysis, focusing instead on the philosophical underpinnings of economic systems, human decision-making, and the interactions between individual choice and broader societal structures.

 - **Political and Ethical Framework**: I identify as a libertarian, emphasizing individual liberty and personal responsibility, while simultaneously maintaining a strong alignment with Christian ethical principles that prioritize compassion, personal integrity, and principled living.